rishav394/config-files-backup/README.md

 Before running the script, ensure that the following requirements are met:

 - **`rsync` Version**: The script checks that your `rsync` version is greater than 3.0.
 If it's not, you may need to install or update it using Homebrew.
 - **GitHub Repository**: The script pushes the backup to a GitHub repository.
 You need to create a repository and update the `GITHUB_REPO_URL` variable with the appropriate URL.
+Make sure this is not a public repository.

 ---